Blueberry Cottage Cheese Muffins (Gluten-Free)

 Here is everything you need to make blueberry cottage cheese muffins:

-Cane Sugar: Provides just the right sweetness without overpowering the blueberries.
+- Cane Sugar: Provides just the right sweetness without overpowering the blueberries.
 Coconut sugar, maple sugar, or honey (reduce by 2 tablespoons if using liquid sweetener) work well as alternatives.
+For a lower-sugar option, you can swap cane sugar for Monkfruit sweetener.

 Easily Adapt This Recipe for Any Diet